merginit/merginit.com/src/lib/blog/posts/23082025-7-steps-google-ranking-seo-guide.md

 ---
-title: '7 Steps to Google #1 Ranking: Complete SEO Guide'
+title: 'How to Rank #1 on Google: 7-Step SEO Guide (2025)'
-description: 'Complete guide to ranking #1 on Google: website optimization, content strategy, local SEO, link building, AI automation, and performance analysis.
-Actionable steps for better search visibility.'
+description: 'Learn how to rank #1 on Google with a 7-step SEO guide covering site speed, content strategy, local SEO, link building, AI automation, and SEO analytics.'
 date: '2025-08-23'
 categories:
   - web-development